kingsanchu/Single-And-Multi-Agent-Search-In-Maze-Game/Diary.md

 # 4/10

-Setting objectives on the project plan with pathfinding algorithms, finalising work.
+Setting objectives on the project plan with pathfinding algorithms, finalising project plan.

+# 10/10

+Started on building the maze's base code while researching for methods and Unity.